ihavebadfantasy/weather-test-task/README.md

    cd weather-app
    ```

-2. **Copy .env file from .env.example and complete the fields with correspondent values:**
+2. **Copy the .env file from the .env.example and complete the fields with correspondent values:**
    ```bash
    cp .env.example .env
    ```